 Only a small number of transgender individuals articulate their social experiences through their "family relations and living arrangements."
 Only a small number of transgender individuals reside with their biological family in their own homes.
 In addition, their family members support and maintain a positive relationship with them.
 They assert that biological, familial assistance is of utmost significance, as solely a genuine family can provide them with a more profound sense of purpose in life and social backing.
-Consequently, a transgender individuals have chosen to live alone due to their families' refusal to accept their transgender identities, resulting in a complete estrangement from their families.
+Consequently, a transgender individual needs not to sever ties with their family.
+Conversely, a small number of transgender individuals have chosen to live alone due to their families' refusal to accept their transgender identities, resulting in a complete estrangement from their families.